 Working With a State Server

-There are two points of interaction between NPS and the state server.
-One interaction takes place when NPS receives an authentication request from the NAS.
+There are two points of interaction between IAS and the state server.
+One interaction takes place when IAS receives an authentication request from the NAS.
 The state server provides information from its database to determine whether to accept or deny the request.
-The other interaction takes place when NPS receives accounting requests from the NAS.
-The state server uses the information form these accounting requests to update its database.
+The other interaction takes place when IAS receives accounting records from the NAS.
+The state server uses these accounting records to update its database.